Tech-at-DU/Titanic-Dataset-Tutorial/P03-Mean-Median-Mode/content.md

 # Conclusions

 Just from these two simple calculations: mean, median, mode, and histogram, what can you concluded from the data?
 What sorts of statements can you confidently say about the Titanic and the people aboard?
+Were most people old or young?
+Was it a ship full of children or the elderly?

 # Stop for a Second